eduriol/bitnami-ghost-smoke-tests/README.md

 - GHOST_DATABASE_PASSWORD=dbpassword

 ### Reports
-The report showing the result of the smoke tests execution can be seen in the standard output:
+The report showing the result of the smoke tests execution can be seen in the standard output.

 ### Contribution
 If you'd like to contribute to the project, please send a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) or contact eduriol [at] gmail.com.